swift-tree/Tree/README.md

 ##
 ### Swift Package Manager
 #### The [Swift Package Manager](https://swift.org/package-manager/) automates the distribution of Swift code.
-To use CheckDevice with SPM, add a dependency to your `Package.swift` file:
+To use Tree with SPM, add a dependency to your `Package.swift` file:

 ```swift